joezbub/Volatility-on-Linux/README.md

 </code></pre>

 ## Install Yara
-Do not use `pip install distorm3`.
+Do not use `pip install yara-python`.
 I made this mistake, and Volatility was not able to detect Yara.
 Make sure to go to the [main website](https://github.com/VirusTotal/yara/releases), and download the source tar.
 Run:
 <pre><code>$ tar -zxf yara-4.0.1.tar.gz
 $ cd yara-4.0.1
 $ ./bootstrap.sh